 The Internet browser you use when downloading a file can determine where the file is saved.
 Most browsers save a file to a Downloads folder in your User profile folder on your computer.

 The fastest way to view your recent downloads in Chrome, Microsoft Edge, Internet Explorer, Firefox, and Opera, is to press Ctrl+J on your keyboard.
-After the shortcut key combination is pressed, a downloads tab or window (shown below) will appear.
+When this shortcut key combination is pressed, a downloads tab or window (shown below) appears.

 In an Explorer window